Who Got Voted Off ‘America’s Got Talent’ 2017 Tonight? Week 3 Results

 — America's Got Talent (@AGT) August 31, 2017

-We then take a look back at the artists from last night and partying it up with Tyra in the Dunkin’ Lounge.
+We then took a look back at the artists from last night partying it up with Tyra in the Dunkin’ Lounge.
 Now it is time to get the first results of the night:

 - Safe – Diavolo